Fewer Classes Waiting for California Community College Students

 Enrollment, Class Options Both on Decline

-According to the Los Angeles Times, enrollment at California community colleges has declined by around 485,000 students over the past three years, due to the current financial crisis the colleges are facing.
-That calculates to a 17-percent drop in enrollment, from 2.9 million students during the 2008-2009 year, to 2.4 million students currently.
-Jack Scott, chancellor of the California community college system told the L.A.
+According to the Los Angeles Times, enrollment at California community colleges has declined by around 485,000 students over the past three years due to the current financial crisis the colleges face.
+That calculates to a 17-percent drop in enrollment, from 2.9 million students during the 2008-2009 year to 2.4 million students currently.
+Jack Scott, chancellor of the California community college system, told the L.A.
 Times that the number of lost students represents more than the entire population at California State University.

-By the same token, community colleges have been cutting class offerings during that same time frame – primarily because there was no money in the budget to fund them.
-Courses have been slashed by around 24 percent at community college campuses across the state since the 2008-2009 school year.
-According to the VC Star, that amounts to around 123,000 classes that have ended up on the chopping block.
+By the same token, community colleges have been cutting class offerings during that same time frame – primarily because there was no money to fund them.
+Courses have been slashed by around 24 percent at community college campuses nationwide since the 2008-2009 school year.
+According to the VC Star, around 123,000 classes have ended up on the chopping block.

 “We’ve had to cut back on course selections rather dramatically because we just didn’t have the funds to offer them,” Scott told the VC Star.
 “It’s clear that the cuts have really hurt us…Unfortunately, we’re turning away a lot of students.”